1e100/vovnet_v2/README.md

  - VoVNet57, prec1=79.63, prec5=94.68

 Higher accuracies should be possible, this was one of the very first attempts to train this.
-Training was done with SGD, EMA and soft CE.
+Training was done with SGD, EMA and smooth CE.

 Detailed parameters:
 ```python3